 A card overlaminate from HID Fargo available in 1 mil and .6 mil thicknesses that provides extraordinary card protection; ideal for harsh or more secure environments.
 Available as clear or with embedded holographic-type security images.

 (Composite, also known as comp cards) A polyester core sandwiched between PVC material.
-Stronger and more durable than regular PVC cards, comp cards are recommended for utilisation in high-usage environments or if lamination is part of one's particular ID card printing process.
+Stronger and more durable than regular PVC cards, comp cards are recommended for utilization in high-usage environments or if lamination is part of one's particular ID card printing process.
 (Composition is 40% polyester/PET and 60% PVC material.)

 Proximity ("Prox") Card